mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 Not that there's anything wrong with that mind you.
 For if you've got a thing for vacuum tube erotica or stock ticker bondage or hardcore core memory wiring, great!
 It's just that I feel the whole fetish angle oversimplifies what *Sex Tapes* was all about.

 For first consider what a fetish is.
 While the sexual connotation of the word is what you are likely familiar with, the word fetish is not all gimps and gags; it has anthropological roots.
-Colonial European scholars for example write of tribal fetishism, in which an object like an amulet is imbued with a supernatural powers, say the power to protect its owner.
+Colonial European scholars for example write of tribal fetishism, in which an object like an amulet is imbued with supernatural powers, say the power to protect its owner.
 Neither is Christianity above fetishization either, with its granting of special significance to crucifixes, fragments of the supposed bones of saints, and even water.

 The key is belief.
 The fetish object does not have special powers.
 Science cannot prove that the water of Lourdes can cure cancer, nor can a crucifix perform miracles or even ward off vampires.
 And, just as importantly, a fetish is learned.
 As far as I know, humans are not instinctively drawn to crucifixes.

 Sexual fetishes have many of the same characteristics.
 I doubt for example that anyone is born hardwired to fancy leather or smoking or whatever; those objects and activities are imbued with their perceived powers through learned association.
 Nor, no matter what the fetishists may claim, do those objects and activities have any real power.

 I find some of [Freud's theories on sexual fetishes](https://cpb-us-w2.wpmucdn.com/portfolio.newschool.edu/dist/9/3921/files/2015/03/Freud-Fetishism-1927-2b52v1u.pdf) plausible.
 No, not the part where he concludes that, "we may say that the normal prototype of fetishes is a man’s penis, just as the normal prototype of inferior organs is a woman’s real small penis, the clitoris."
 (Indeed that point of view seems more like an expression of a certain someone's penis fetish than anything else.)
-But Freud also argues that sexual fetishization often take something uncomfortable—perhaps the subconsciously uncomfortable—and makes it manageable, makes it safer.
+But Freud also argues that sexual fetishization often takes something uncomfortable—perhaps the subconsciously uncomfortable—and makes it manageable, makes it safer.
 Fetishization is almost a form of domestication: taking scary, savage realities and transferring them to much more manageable objects and activities.
 And if transference is not enough, a fetish can be built around embracing the uncomfortable itself—e.g. humiliation, domination, various bodily fluids, and so on—yet again, always in a controlled manner.
 And from this vantage, can you not begin to sympathize?
 For say one cannot come to terms with the uncomfortably bestial nature of sexual attraction and of the sexual act itself, why then getting all gussied up in your finest furs and chasing *vulpes vulpes* is actually a quite cultured, perhaps downright civilized, solution to an intractable existential quandary.

 But back to the matter at hand.